To the Members of LIC Housing Finance Limited

 The foreign exchange earned in terms of actual inflows during the year and the foreignexchange outgo during the year in terms of actual outflows.

-During the year ended 31st March 2019 the Company earned Rs.
-25.11 lakhand spent Rs.
-243.94 lakh in foreign currency.
-This does not include foreign currency cashflows in derivatives and foreign currency exchangetransactions.
+During the year ended 31st March 2020 the Company does not have anyforeign currency earning and the foreign currency spent is ' 2.88 crore.
+This doesnot include foreign currency cash flows in derivatives and foreign currency exchangetransactions.

 RISK MANAGEMENT POLICY FOR THE COMPANY:

 The Board of the Company has constituted a Risk Management Committee to frameimplement monitor review risk management policy; review of the current status on theouter limits prescribed in the Risk Management policy and report to the Board; review thematters on risk management.
 Risks faced by the Company are identified and assessed.
 Foreach of the risks identified corresponding controls are assessed and policies andprocedure are in place for monitoring mitigating and reporting risk on a periodic basis.In the opinion of the Board none of the risks faced by the Company threaten itsexistence.

 The Risk Management Policy of the Company is in accordance with the directives issuedby National Housing Bank.
 During the financial year under review the Risk ManagementPolicy of the Company was reviewed and put up to the Board.
 The same was approved in theBoard Meeting dated 6th March 2020.